ZetaTwo/talks/README.md

 ## 2020

 [MassifCon 2020 - Theft and Doxxing](2020/massifcon-theft-doxxing) - A presentation about the two most unethical things I have done in my career.
+[Security at KRY/LIVI 2020](2020/kry-chalmers) - Presentation for students at Chalmer's university about IT security at KRY/LIVI

 ## 2019